Updated March 20, 2026

 College Programming

 College Programming consists of programming designed by each college (e.g College of Letters and Science, College of Natural Resources) to prepare students for life in that specific academic environment.
 During these events, there will be an introduction to your college and more specific sessions centered around what to expect from your college and major.
-Check the Cal Events App for specific events related to your major.
+Check the Cal Events app for specific events related to your major.
 Note: EAP students should not attend College Programming.

 Affinity Spaces

 Build community with fellow new students who share your identity!
-Affinity Spaces are informal, social spaces for students from diverse backgrounds.
+Affinity spaces are informal, social spaces for students from diverse backgrounds.
 You’ll also have the opportunity to meet staff and/or continuing students.
 You can self-select which social(s) to attend, or choose not to attend any, and you do not need to attend with your small group.
-Descriptions of each Affinity Space are available in the Cal Events App.
+Descriptions of each Affinity Space are available in the Cal Events app.

 Banner Signing